 The following disclosure is provided in accordance with certain requirements applicable to Morgan Stanley & Co.
-LLC ("Morgan Stanley"), in its capacity as a jointly registered broker-dealer and futures commission merchant, under the terms of an Order of the Securities and Exchange Commission, set forth in SEC Release No. 34-68433, dated December 14, 2012, entitled Order Granting Conditional Exemptions under the Securities Exchange Act of 1934 ("Exchange Act") in Connection with Portfolio Margining of Swaps and Security-Based Swaps, granting conditional exemptive relief from compliance with certain provisions of the Exchange Act in connection with a program to commingle and portfolio margin customer positions in cleared credit default swaps ("CDS"), which include both swaps and security-based swaps (any such portfolio margined CDS, "PM CDS"), in a segregated account established and maintained in accordance with Section 4d(f) of the Commodity Exchange Act ("CEA").
+LLC ("Morgan Stanley"), in its capacity as a jointly registered broker-dealer and futures commission merchant, under the terms of an Order of the Securities and Exchange Commission, set forth in SEC Release No. 34-93501, dated November 1, 2021, entitled Order Granting Conditional Exemptions under the Securities Exchange Act of 1934 in Connection with the Portfolio Margining of Cleared Swaps and Security-based Swaps that are Credit Default Swaps (the "Exemptive Order"), granting conditional exemptive relief from compliance with certain provisions of the Exchange Act in connection with a program to commingle and portfolio margin customer positions in cleared credit default swaps ("CDS"), which include both swaps and security-based swaps (any such portfolio margined CDS, "PM CDS"), in a segregated account established and maintained in accordance with Section 4d(f) of the Commodity Exchange Act ("CEA").

-Customer acknowledges and understands that Customer's money, securities, and property held by Morgan Stanley in connection with Customer's transactions in CDS or PM CDS (i) will be held in an account maintained in accordance with the segregation requirements of Section 4d(f) of the CEA; (ii) will be subject to protections set forth under Subchapter IV of Chapter 7 of Title 11 of the United States Code and the rules and regulations promulgated thereunder as Part 190 of the rules of the Commodity Futures Trading Commission; and (iii) will not be subject to the broker-dealer segregation requirements of Section 15(c)(3) and Section 3E of the Exchange Act and the rules thereunder, or to any customer protections under the Securities Investor Protection Act of 1970 and the stockbroker liquidation provisions of the U.S. Bankruptcy Code.
+In electing to participate in any program to clear CDS or PM CDS with Morgan Stanley in accordance with and pursuant to the terms and conditions of the Exemptive Order, Customer acknowledges and understands that customer's money, securities, and property held by Morgan Stanley in connection with customer's transactions in such CDS or PM CDS (i) will be held in a cleared swaps account established in accordance with the requirements of Section 4d(f) of the CEA and the regulations of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder; (ii) will be subject to protections under the commodity broker provisions of the U.S. Bankruptcy Code (the "Code"), including without limitation Subchapter IV of Chapter 7 of the Code and the regulations promulgated thereunder, including without limitation Part 190 of the CFTC regulations; and (iii) will not be subject to the broker-dealer segregation requirements of Section 15(c)(3) and Section 3E of the Exchange Act and the regulations thereunder, or to any customer protections under the Securities Investor Protection Act of 1970 and the stockbroker liquidation provisions of the Code.